Neoshrimp/LBoL-Entity-Sideloader/src/LBoL-Entity-Sideloader/README.md

 #### Change log

+`0.9.7100` Fix shop softlock when there are not enough cards in the pool (somehow).

 `0.9.7000` Add enemy intention template `IntentionTemplate`.
 Add method for adding custom Eiki summon `PlayerUnitTemplate.AssociateEikiSummon`.
 Fix *Fantasy Seal -Worn-* not dealing increased damage after upgrade.